Chapter 11 : Maybes

 What?
 My shoes were not ugly!
 They were sensible.
 "Five points from Gryffindor for never brushing your hair!"

 "Five points from Slytherin for being left-handed!"

-We were shouting now, and beginning to attract some attention from the students passing by.
-Potter's hand was clenched around his wand, his chest rising up and down rapidly.
-I was red in the face, breathing equally as hard.
-My head was throbbing with anger, my entire body quaking and shuddering like there was something about to...explode, a ticking bomb inside of my body.
+We were shouting now, and beginning to attract considerable attention from the students passing by.
+Potter's hand was clenched around his wand, his jaw set decisively, eyes dark and amber and alight with vexation.
+I was red in the face.
+My head was throbbing, my entire body quaking and shuddering like something about to...explode, a ticking bomb inside my chest.

 And then, something terrible happened.

 I watched as, seemingly in slow motion, my spell bloomed from the tip of my wand to stream down the corridor, aimed squarely for Potter.
 The prat, however, saw it coming as well, and he leaped nimbly to the side just in time for the jinx to miss him and hit